Snackhole/SnakeNotes/README.md

 If SerpentNotes does not run at first, you probably need to resolve some dependencies.
 First, try `sudo apt install libxcb-xinerama0`.
 If that doesn't resolve the issue, try installing PyQT5 with `sudo apt install python3-pyqt5`; if this does resolve the issue, you might even be able to (partially) uninstall it with `sudo apt remove python3-pyqt5` and still run SerpentNotes, as long as you don't autoremove the additional packages that were installed with it.
 If installing PyQT5 through APT doesn't work, try installing it through pip; if you don't have pip already, use `sudo apt install python3-pip`, then run `pip3 install pyqt5`.
 Other issues have not yet been encountered and will require you to do some research and troubleshooting to resolve on your system.

+## Keybindings
+Note that, after the first startup, there will be a `Keybindings.cfg` file in the installation directory.
+This file can be used to alter the keybindings for various actions in the app.
+This is not intended as a feature for regular users, but rather as a workaround in case of conflicts with the user's operating system, so it is not documented thoroughly and there is no user interface provided.
+If you want to alter your keybindings, you'll need to know how to format the shortcut string properly in the config file, which you can work out by looking at the existing shortcut strings.
+If you format the shortcut improperly, the app will still run but the action will have no keybinding assigned.

 ## Updates
 Updating SerpentNotes is as simple as deleting all files wherever you installed it *except* .cfg files, and then extracting the contents of the latest release to the same folder.
 Any shortcuts in place should resolve without issue to the updated version.